Taeyeon: 2020–present: Collaborations and continued success

 On May 5, 2023, it was announced that Taeyeon would hold her fifth concert, The Odd of Love, starting from June 3.

 On November 27, 2023, Taeyeon released her fifth extended play, To.
 X, alongside the lead single of the same name.
 The EP and lead single reached number two on both the Circle Album Chart and Circle Digital Chart, respectively.
 "To.
 X" also peaked at number three on the Billboard South Korea Songs and became the best-performing single of January 2024 on the Circle Digital Chart.
 She also recorded "Dream" for JTBC's television series Welcome to Samdal-ri, which was a remake of Cho Yong-pil's 1991 song of the same name.
 The song gained traction on the video-sharing service Instagram Reels and reached number 18 on the Circle Digital Chart.

 On June 24, 2024, it was announced that Taeyeon would be releasing the single "Heaven" on July 8.
 On August 29, Taeyeon collaborated with British musician Sam Smith to release a Korean duet version of "I'm Not the Only One", as part of the reissue project of their debut studio album, In the Lonely Hour 10 Year Anniversary Edition.
 On October 27, it was announced that Taeyeon would be releasing her sixth extended play Letter to Myself on November 18, containing six tracks including the lead single of the same name.

 On January 7, 2025, it was announced that Taeyeon would hold her sixth concert tour to celebrate the 10th anniversary of her solo debut, The Tense, kicking off in Seoul on March 7.
-On November 17, it was announced that Taeyeon would release her first compilation album titled Panorama: The Best of Taeyeon with the lead single "Panorama" to commemorate the tenth anniversary of her solo career on December 1.
+On December 1, the compilation album Panorama: The Best of Taeyeon, led by the single "Panorama", was released to mark the tenth anniversary of Taeyeon's solo career.